 Evidence in support of your claim must be legible and dated, poorly scanned, cropped (missing information), faded evidence will not be accepted

 Evidence must be accompanied by a certified translation if written in a language other than English.
 The translation must be undertaken by a member of the Association of Translation Companies www.atc.org.uk It is your responsibility to have your evidence independently translated and to bear any costs incurred

-If you don't submit your evidence when you complete your extenuating circumstances form, then you must e-mail your evidence to Ext.Circs@staffs.ac.uk, or submit it to the Student Hub at Stoke or to the Information Point located at Stafford or Shrewsbury, within the required timeframe.
-Your evidence will be uploaded to your extenuating circumstances claim on your behalf
+If you don't submit your evidence when you complete your exceptional circumstances form, then you must e-mail your evidence to Ext.Circs@staffs.ac.uk, or submit it to the Student Hub at Stoke or to the Information Point located at Stafford or Shrewsbury, within the required timeframe.
+Your evidence will be uploaded to your exceptional circumstances claim on your behalf

 If you submit no evidence then your claim will be rejected